MASISKAR/el_aap/README.md

 [sessions:mongocoll]
 coll = sessions
 pool = main

+# the lostpw collection should use the "main" MongoDB pool, and the collection name "lostpw"
+[lostpw:mongocoll]
+coll = lostpw
+pool = main
 ```

 The only things that needs to be adjusted are the IP and port configurations of MongoDB and Elasticsearch.
 Everything else should stay unchanged.
 The MongoDB sections in el_aap.ini have to match there counterparts in el_aap_api.ini and vise versa, except for the session section, that is only needed in el_aap_api.ini